andytubeee/XSpace/README.md

 ## Functions

 - Generate Launches
+    - Launch information
+    - Rocket information
+    - YouTube video
 - Search for Launches
 - Comment for other features you would like

 ## Notes

-This uses Yarn so ya, don't use NPM
+This uses Yarn so ya, don't use NPM.

+Server API is disabled due to proxy error, currently routed to official one.

 ## Appreciation